Home | Browse Topics | Criminal & traffic law | Common crimes | Facing criminal charges for shoplifting

 It also tells you the maximum penalties available under the law.
 However, only people with a very long history of shoplifting are likely to get anything near the maximum sentences.

 Note: Some stores send out “civil recovery notices” to shoplifters, saying they have to pay a flat fee within a set time – for example, a fee of $275 to be paid within 21 days.
 It’s doubtful whether these notices are legally enforceable in themselves, and you can refuse to pay them.
-For more details see above, “Can the shop make me pay them a fee or fine on top of the cost of the goods?”.
+For more details, see: “Can the shop make me pay them a fee or fine on top of the cost of the goods?”.

 If it’s your first offence, the police will often simply give you a formal warning without charging you – they call these “pre-charge warnings”.

 For a second offence, you’ll probably be charged, but you may then qualify for the police “diversion” scheme.
-To get diversion you’ll have to admit the offence, but you’ll be kept out of the court system and won’t get a criminal record, see the chapter “The criminal courts”, under “Ways to stay out of court: Diversion and restorative justice”.
+This is where the police agree to drop the charges against you if you admit responsibility and satisfy some conditions.
+To get diversion you’ll have to admit the offence, but you’ll be kept out of the court system and won’t get a criminal record (see: “Ways to stay out of court: Diversion and restorative justice”).

 If you’re convicted, you’ll also have to pay court costs on top of your sentence.

-If you’ve already got shoplifting convictions, you’ll probably face stiffer penalties, depending on the value of the goods shoplifted – including longer community-based sentences, or a jail term.
-For more information about the different types of sentences, see the chapter “The criminal courts”, under “Sentencing”.
+If you’ve already got shoplifting convictions, you’ll probably face more serious sentences, depending on the value of the goods shoplifted – including longer community-based sentences or imprisonment.
+For more information about the different types of sentences, see: “Sentencing”.

-Note: If you’re facing your first shoplifting conviction, you might consider applying in writing to the judge for a discharge without conviction, so that you don’t get a criminal record.
-However, this won’t be easy to get.
+Note: If you’re facing your first shoplifting conviction, you might consider applying in writing to the judge for a discharge without conviction, so that you don’t get a criminal record (see: “Discharge, or order to come up for sentence”).

 What are the maximum penalties for shoplifting?